livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

          1. Managing editors will be selected based on:
             1. all criteria outlined for associate editors, plus demonstrated excellence serving as an associate editor.
    1. Appointments Terms
-      1. Appointment for all positions are for three years (from the time of adoption of the bylaws., which may be extended for an unlimited number of terms by a vote of two/thirds of the remaining editorial board.
+      1. Appointment for all managing editor positions and section lead positions are for four years (from the time of adoption of the bylaws), and for associate editor positions are for three years, which may be extended for an unlimited number of terms by a vote of two/thirds of the remaining editorial board.

 1. Conflicts of interest
    1. A 'conflict of interest' is defined as any of: